 STAFF - Emily Carroll, Lucy Howells and Tara Wyton

 Parent governors can be a good source of information about the school and may be able to offer support and advice if you have particular queries.

 They are happy for you to approach them directly if you see them in school at the start or end of the school day.
-Alternatively if you leave a message and your contact details at the school office then these can be passed on to a parent governor and they will get back to you.
+Alternatively, if you leave a message and your contact details at the school office then these can be passed on to a parent governor and they will get back to you.
 The Chair of Governors can be contacted in the same way.
-If you prefer to use email then send your message to: email@example.com (with the name of the governor you wish to contact in the subject box) or firstname.lastname@example.org (for the Chair of Governors).
+If you prefer to use email then send your message to: firstname.lastname@example.org (with the name of the governor you wish to contact in the subject box).

 It is not the role of parent governors to deal with complaints.
-These should be discussed with the relevant member of school staff e.g. a class teacher, or the Head or Deputy Head teacher.
-The school does have a Complaints Procedure (available here or the school office) if further information is needed on how to have concerns or complaints dealt with.
+These should be discussed with the relevant member of school staff e.g. a class teacher, or the Head or Deputy Headteacher.
+The school does have a Complaints Procedure (available here or at the school office) if further information is needed on how to have concerns or complaints dealt with.